muratk5n/thirdwave/en/tweets/2022/week38.md

 "HFC refrigerants can be expensive to manufacture and have significant negative environmental impact.
-This paper presents the results of a field demonstration of an ammonia-based process cooling system in a food process- ing industrial application.
-The ammonia system is over 20 % more efficient than comparable HFC based process cooling systems"
+This paper presents the results of a field demonstration of an ammonia-based process cooling system in a food processing industrial application.
+The ammonia system is over 20
+% more efficient than comparable HFC based process cooling systems"

 ---